 Another memorial, ‘The Light of the World/ Good Shepherd’ window reads: “To the Glory of God in loving memory of 2nd Lieut Stanley GJ Martin 15th Hampshire Regt killed in action at Bailleul Flanders 25th July 1916 RIP.”

 A further memorial window in St George’s Church is in memory of Earl Kitchener (1850-1916) and was commissioned by Edward Brandon of Eastergate.
-His wife’s brother was apparently Kitchener’s personal secretary.
+Brandon lived at Northfields House in Level Mare Lane.
+His sister, Kate, married Sir George Arthur, Private Secretary to Earl Kitchener.
 The three panels show Christ in the centre flanked by St George in gold armour and St Michael in silver.
 The tracery work shows a desert scene, suggestive of his work in retaking Egypt, and Christ walking on the sea, referring to the manner of his death when HMS Hampshire struck a German mine while taking Kitchener to Archangel, Russia.
 The inscription reads:

 “To the honour of Christ & His Saints and in grateful memory of Horatio Herbert Earl Kitchener of Khartoum His Majesty’s Secretary of State for war from August 1914 June 1916 His genius & indomitable energy and the implicit confidence reposed in him by his king and country enabled him to raise the vast armies that proved the salvation of the British Empire for which he laid down his life + coffined in a man-of-war he passed to the great beyond.”